Why Am I Still Single and How Can I Meet Someone?

 When you've been out of the dating arena for too long, you can start to convince yourself that you don't have the qualities that would make you attractive to someone else.
 If your inner voice is telling you that you're too heavy, too thin, too old, too scruffy, or just plain uninteresting, you may be pushing people away subconsciously.
 Your lack of confidence can lead someone to believe that you're not interested or not available.

 Dating can be competitive and if your self-esteem is low, you may believe that you'll have trouble making the list of the top few that someone else may be interested in.
 Is it worth the effort to try to win someone over when there might be others out there pursuing them as well?
 No one wants to look foolish by going after someone just to lose them to someone who appears to be better than you.
-You have to recognize that you may face a little competition and that someone may find you a lot more interesting than you think.
+You have to recognize that while you may face a little competition, someone may find you a lot more interesting than you think.

 You can meet someone special, but first, you have to get out of your own way, boost your confidence, and be willing to change some old habits.